Before pottery - I was burning out. Let me take you on my journey.

 And then.. disaster struck.
 At the end of November I had a cardiac arrest.
 I was 31 years old.
 I was in intensive care on life support for days - and woke up not knowing what had happened.
 My boyfriend and one of his best friends saved my life by ringing 999 and performing CPR.
 The doctors still don't know what caused it.

+I would have died in 2019 if there hadn't been people around me confident enough to do CPR.
 If you don't confidently know how to do CPR.
 Please sign up for your next local first aid course.

 I ended up in hospital for 3 weeks.
-At the beginning the nurses had to help me wash my hair, and my memory had gone entirely, so I kept asking friends and family what had happened.
+At the beginning the nurses had to help me wash my hair, and my short term memory had gone entirely, so I kept asking friends and family what had happened.
 Over and over again.
 I was lost.
 Friends and family were amazing, and my boyfriend only left my side to sleep, but, I still cried myself to sleep every night.
 My friends brought me a book, "The boy, the mole, the fox and the horse" by Charlie Mackesy, some watercolours and paintbrushes.
 I started to paint directly in the book.
 Art and love got me through this difficult time.

 After I got out of hospital, I had a couple of months to recover before Covid.
 I had got to the point where I could cycle to the pottery studio, but as soon as lockdown rolled round I quickly discovered that my fear of going to hospital again prevented me from going far from home.
 I had no access to a kiln - I had to learn how to continue creating without it.
+(I've worked through the fear now - you can find me dropping off work I sell in town every week!)

 This brought me to pit firing.
 It's an incredibly comforting and healing way to create pots.
 You form them (hand built or thrown) and then fire them in an actual bonfire.
 The smoke from the fire decorates the pots.